githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 ------

 I will be introducing more verbs elsewhere.
-I find the above list of verbs to be adequate for average programming needs.
+My own experience indicates the above list of verbs being adequate for average programming needs.

 ## Verb Dependency in the GSEQ package

-Given two verbs `verb1` and verb2`, I write `verb1 < verb2` to
+Given two verbs `verb1` and `verb2`, I write `verb1 < verb2` to
-indication there is an implementation of `verb2` in the GSEQ package that depends on `verb1`.
+mean that there is an implementation of `verb2` in the GSEQ package that depends on `verb1`.
 In other words, `verb2` is available for use as long as `verb1` is implemented.
 In the terms of OOP, one may see `verb2` as a method whose implementation calls anther method `verb1`.